 Climate Protection and climate change

-Assessing physical climate risks: our climate change early-warning system
+Assessing physical climate risks: Our climate change early-warning system

 One of our primary objectives in all our sustainability activities is to reduce greenhouse gas emissions in order to achieve the 1.5°C target.Nevertheless, we have to consider the possibility of stronger warming and learn how to handle and adapt to the effects.
 This includes being aware of the very different risks at our sites distributed around the globe.